dora-metrics/pelorus/docs/GettingStarted/configuration/ExporterDeploytime.md

 The job of the deploy time exporter is to capture the timestamp at which a deployment event happen in a production environment.

+Deploytime exporter only collects deployment events that are less than 30 minutes old.
+Older deployments won't be included unless they have been already collected.

 > **NOTE:** In order for proper collection, we require that all objects (Pods, Deployments, replicaSets, etc) associated with a particular application be labelled with the same [APP_LABEL](#app_label), which by default is `app.kubernetes.io/name=<app_name>`, where `<app_name>` is the name of the application being monitored.

 ## Example